acgodson/greyMeta/README.md

 ## Features

-- **Digital Assets** - Study with NFT flashcards in your catalog; cards puplished by others or simply create yours
+- **Digital Assets** - Study with flashcards in your catalog; cards puplished by others or simply create yours
 - **Defi** - Earn Tez tokens as external views/traffic on your published collection increases
 - **Decentralized Storage** - Pin asset metadata securly on IPFS on serverside and control signatures allowed to modify data